learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 08/5 Monday
  - afternoon project presentation
- - science fair open to staff and fellow students

 ### Project Review
 If any requirements are missing or if significant gaps in understanding are uncovered, be prepared to do one or all of the following: